wezm/leaf/README.md

 Add it again as a new task.
 If you're unsure of the content review the completed task list file manually.

+### What if I really want multiple lists?

+You can run multiple instances of Leaf.
+Each server process is very small.

 Running
 -------